-The Business and Planning Bill amends the Licensing Act 2003 by adding Section 172F to allow premises to have off sales until 30th September 2021.
+The Business and Planning Bill amends the Licensing Act 2003 by adding Section 172F to allow premises to have off sales until 31st March 2025.
 Premises should notify the Licensing Authority of their intention to take advantage of this amendment and MUST clearly display at the premises a notice advising of this.
-Further information and a template is available/
+Further information and a template is available

 Applicants should check compliance with the planning permission for the premises and if necessary local planning policies, such as the City Centre Action Plan and in particular to pages 38 to 42 if you are considering operating after 11pm.